LSSTDESC/descqa/README.md

 ### Step 4: Develop

 Hack on!
 Make changes inside your local descqa clone.
-See [here](https://github.com/LSSTDESC/descqa/blob/master/validation_code/README.md) for more detailed instruction on how to create a new test.
+Validation tests can be found under the `descqa` directory.
+See [here](descqa/README.md) for more detailed instruction on how to create a new test.

 _Note_: Please write [2-3 compatible](http://python-future.org/compatible_idioms.html) code.